system-er/gdtinycc/README.md

 three options:
-- compile c-source-file just in time (filename *.c in inspector in "Source File")
+- compile and run c-source-file just in time (filename *.c in inspector in "Source File")
 - save the compiled program in an objectfile (filename *.o in inspector in "Output Object File")
-- load the saved program from an objectfile (filename *.o in inspector in "Input Object File")
+- load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File")
   the input object-file must be in the bin-directory!